jcustovic/data-exchange-client/README.md

 Currently this library comes with support of consul config.
 By default consul is disabled but by writing your own bootstrap.yml file in your project, you can make use of it.
 It is mainly for storing connection credentials (i.e. hostname, port, username, password) in one common place.

 Here is one example configuration of your bootstrap.yml file.
+Don't forget to specify -Dspring.profiles.active in order for the correct profile to be loaded.
 ```
 spring:
   cloud: